-Provost , Dean of Research, Professor, Director, Skoltech Center for Electrochemical Energy Storage
+Provost , Full Professor, Dean of Research, Director of the Skoltech Center for Electrochemical Energy Storage

 Prior to joining Skoltech, Keith served as a scientific thrust leader in Electrochemical Energy Storage on a $15 million Department of Energy Frontier Research Center, as director of the $38 million Center for Nano and Molecular Science and Technology (CNM), and on the steering board for the Texas Materials Institute (TMI).

 Stevenson has been extremely innovative in pursuing major research and educational initiatives in nanomaterials and nanotechnology areas.
 This includes serving as the Faculty Advisor for the CNM’s Doctoral Portfolio Program that has produced a successful cadre of more than 120 well-trained scientists and engineers from 14 different academic departments since its inception in 2002.
 He also managed several shared instrumentation facilities that house over $20 million worth of state-of-the-art equipment, including over $4 million of resources acquired through US federal funds and private foundation grants.
 On the educational side, he was the state director of the Welch Foundation Summer Scholar Program (2008-2014), which funds summer research activities for high school students across the state of Texas with over 1600 students served.
 He is also one of three founding faculty members of UT-Austin’s federally funded Undergraduate Freshman Research Initiative.
 As of now, over 400 undergraduate students have performed research and published their work under his direction in the area of nanomaterials for catalysis.